virgili0/Virgilio/Topics/frame-the-problem.md

 A Virgilio member will take over your request and enrich this guide with your contribution.

-**In the next guide [usage and integration](usage-and-integration.md) we will see other key questions about the usage of the system, its integration, and more!**
+**In the next guide [usage and integration](usage-and-integration.md) we will see other key questions we have to think about, like the usage of the system, its integration, and more!**

 --------------------------------------------------